nolanlawson/fuite/README.md

 Then navigate to `chrome:inspect` in Chrome, click "Open dedicated DevTools for Node," and now you are debugging `fuite` itself.

 This will launch Chrome in non-headless mode, and it will also automatically pause before running iterations and afterwards.
-That way, you can open up the Chrome DevTools and analyze the scenario yourself, take your own heapsnapshots, etc.
+That way, you can open up the Chrome DevTools and analyze the scenario yourself, take your own heap snapshots, etc.

 # JavaScript API